smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/README.md

 * Secure mode on a Linux server and Active directory network.
 This uses remote database connections using SSL; with GSSAPI/Kerberos for psql and secure LDAP for Java connectivity.

-Postgres can proxy users (see ident.conf examples in ????).
+Postgres can proxy users (see ident.conf examples in the [build notes](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/build.md)).
 Typically this is used to allow remote postgres administrator user authentication and to logon as the schema owner (rif40).